 Players to watch:

 There are so many contenders this year with so many of the world’s best on good form coming into the event.
-The focus will be on Tiger, Phil, Rory, the Justins (Rose and Thomas,) Jordan, DJ, Bubba and Jason Day.
-Who might just spring a surprise from outwith the favourites?
+The focus will be on the star names – Rory, Tiger, DJ, et al. but who might just spring a surprise?

 The 11th marks the start of Amen Corner and can act as a springboard for a famous Augusta, back nine charge.
 Make a solid par here and a player might well press on to make birdies, drop a shot or two and they could be on the back foot – never a good place to be at Augusta.